garystafford/garystafford-hudson_native/README.markdown

 # Hudson Native Installer #

-Puppet module for installing Hudson CI using native Unix/Linux installation packages
+Puppet module for installing Hudson CI using native Unix/Linux installation packages.
+Hudson runs in a JVM, and requires Java be installed.
+I suggest using the `puppetlabs-java` module.

 ## Support